Answers to some frequently asked questions about IFI International.

 How long does this process take?

-This process may take up to six weeks.
+This process may take up to ten weeks or longer.
+IFI operates a schedule 4-6 months in advance of events.
 Exhibitors are advised to plan well in advance to allow IFI to ensure films are available following receipt of written permission and to ensure they meet printed programme deadlines.

 What costs are involved?
 How can IFI assist?

-IFI does not charge for its services – administrative support; generation of and provision of screening and marketing materials etc. IFI may at its discretion contribute towards direct costs associated with:
+IFI does not charge for its services – logistical support; generation of and provision of screening and marketing materials, etc. IFI may at its discretion contribute towards direct costs associated with:

-Other associated costs (for which IFI does not provide financial support) include: venue hire, translation (of dialogue and other materials), publicity and marketing; guest travel.
+Other associated costs (for which IFI does not provide financial support) include: venue hire, translation (of dialogue and other materials), subtitling, publicity and marketing, guest travel.

 Are films available with subtitles?